-3.4.1 Construction requirements
+3.3.1 Construction requirements

-The greatest advantages of conventional aneroid barometers over mercury barometers are their compactness and portability, which make them particularly convenient for use at sea or in the field.
 The principal components are a closed metal chamber, completely or partly evacuated, and a strong spring system that prevents the chamber from collapsing under the external atmospheric pressure.
 At any given pressure, there will be an equilibrium between the force caused by the spring and that of the external pressure.

 The aneroid chamber may be made of materials (steel or beryllium copper) that have elastic properties such that the chamber itself can act as a spring.